Hironori-Sushiki-S11/RSA-2048-Collapse-S11/IKERUSIKI_COMPUTATIONAL_VERIFICATION.md

 No analytical model is claimed at this stage.

 The objective of this verification is to establish reproducible empirical observations for subsequent mathematical analysis.

+# Verification019: Radix Response Function

+## Purpose

+Verification018 showed that the response of Prime Appearance Morphing changes systematically as the radix changes.

+Verification019 investigates whether these radix responses can be expressed analytically.

+The main targets are:

+- boundary_zero_rate(b)
+- average_boundary_distance(b)
+- maximum_boundary_distance(b)

+---

+## Core Question

+Does each radix b generate a measurable response function?

+If so, can this response be described by simple arithmetic structures such as:

+- residue classes
+- divisor structure
+- Euler phi function
+- radix parity
+- boundary symmetry

+- ## Result

+Verification019 confirms that the radix response is not random.

+It can be approximated by simple arithmetic and geometric functions:

+boundary_zero_rate(b) ≈ 1 / φ(b)

+average_boundary_distance(b) ≈ b / 4

+This establishes the first analytical form of the Radix Response Function.